 When these traits are strongly present, the experience of serving God’s people is in many ways joyful and life-giving.
 There are bad days and occasional hard times for sure.
-But leaders know they’re working with teammates who trusts each other, who can speak the truth in love, and who are mutually and totally clear about their core purpose, how key decisions are made, and what they should be focussing on.
+But leaders know they’re working with teammates who trust each other, who can speak the truth in love, and who are mutually and totally clear about their core purpose, how key decisions are made, and what they should be focussing on.

 To the extent that the opposite traits are present—and they creep in oh so easily—ministry can be what one Out describes as a gut-wrenching stress-fest.
 Are you—or a key staff member—feeling stressed out?
 Burned out?
 Freaked out about getting ministry done amidst the emotional turmoil that characterizes leadership teams that aren’t intentional about organizational health?
 There’s hope.